Skin: Talking About Sex, Class & Literature

-Skin: Talking About Sex, Class And Literature is a collection of essays written by award-winning author Dorothy Allison.
+Skin: Talking About Sex, Class & Literature is a collection of essays written by award-winning author Dorothy Allison.
 Published in 1994, the book contains original essays as well as updated versions of essays that appeared in anthologies and magazines like New York Native, The Village Voice, and Forum.
 As the title suggests, Allison gives the reader her take on her difficult childhood, race- and class-based schisms within the lesbian community, feminism, pornography, sadomasochism, and the transcending effect that literature can have on children.